Skip to main content

 What makes these wines different

-Unlike the sherries of Jerez, these wines are not artificially fortified — the region's hot, dry climate naturally pushes them to 14–16% alcohol.
+Unlike the sherries of Jerez, these wines are not artificially fortified.
+The region's hot, dry climate naturally pushes them to 14–16% alcohol.
 The vineyards of Montilla-Moriles (just 45 km south of Córdoba) grow on white limestone soils that produce grapes of exceptional ripeness.
-The fair has built up to 85,000 annual visitors, which gives you a sense of how seriously this appellation is taken locally.
+The fair draws around 85,000 visitors each year, which gives you a sense of how seriously this appellation is taken locally.

 Fino: dry and light, almond and yeast notes, the most everyday style.
 Amontillado: amber, dry and persistent, invented right here in the 18th century.
 Oloroso: mahogany colour, fully oxidative ageing, balsamic notes.
 Pedro Ximénez: sweet and syrupy, made from sun-dried grapes, Córdoba's signature wine.
-Palo Cortado: rare, sitting between amontillado and oloroso.
-Each bodega suggests food pairings with local restaurants such as Garum 21 or Bodegas Campos.
+Tinaja-aged: clay-vessel ageing, an emerging style with fresher character.
+Each stand suggests food pairings with local restaurants such as Garum 21 or Bodegas Campos.

 Practical information

-For a deeper experience, book a guided tour of the Montilla-Moriles bodegas in the region itself — century-old cellars and the wines tasted at source, 40 km from Córdoba.
+For a deeper experience, book a guided tour of the Montilla-Moriles bodegas in the region itself: century-old cellars and the wines tasted at source, 45 km from Córdoba.

 Highlights